yuo-app/idb-orm/README.md

 `string`, `number`, `boolean`, `array`, `object`

 Use `required: true` to enforce a field to be non-nullable.
-Use `defaultValue: any` to set a default value.
+Use `default` to set a default value.

 ## API